 The winter months bring cooler air and the drop in temperatures impacts the makeup of the air.
 Cooler air isn’t able to keep in the same amount of moisture as warmer air, which you likely notice when you experience dry skin and chapped lips.
 Your home can also experience the side effects of dry air—especially wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 Adding moisture isn’t the only factor when it comes to humidification in the home.
 You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you the most control over the humidity in your home.
 Incorporated with your current HVAC system, it adds moisture directly into the heated air that is circulated throughout your house.
 A whole-home humidifier distributes the moisture more reliably and in the maximum capacity too, helping you and your family benefit from your ideal home comfort.

 - Adding a humidifier can help improve skin irritations and dry skin.

 - Keeping humidity levels in check can save you from having to spend money on damaged furniture, flooring and paint.

 - Reduce the occurrence of shocks from static electricity in your home.

-- Promote a proper environment for indoor plants to grow.
-Keeping your home’s air properly humidified can give plants the best space to live in, helping them live longer.
+- Create a proper environment for indoor plants to thrive.
+Proper humidification can help your plants live longer.

-There’s no reason to have to deal with any of the side effects of dry air in the winter.
-Proper humidification of your air is easier than you think, too, so why wait any longer?
-Adding a humidifier to your house doesn’t just keep your household comfortable, but also helps to ensure you stay healthy during the winter season.
-For more information on how a humidifier can positively impact your Pella home, give Van Haaften Plumbing & Heating a call at 641-628-3621 to learn more.
+You don’t have to suffer because of dry air in the winter.
+It’s not as difficult as you might think, so why not get started right away?
+Adding a humidifier to your house can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
+If you have questions about how a humidifier can help your Pella home, give Van Haaften Plumbing & Heating a call at 641-628-3621 to learn more.